• Skip to primary navigation

 • Cayenne Pepper

-Spread out your fries evenly on a large baking sheet in a single layer so they are able to bake evenly.
-Place your baking sheet in a 450-degree oven for 25 minutes.
-The actual cooking time can vary a bit depending on how thick your fries are cut.
+Bake in the preheated oven for 25 minutes, or until tender.
+The actual cooking time can vary a bit depending on how thick your homemade steak fries are cut.
 Thinner fries will cook a few minutes faster, and really thick ones may take a few extra minutes.

 When you flip the fries on the oven rack, pierce one with a fork to test for doneness.
 That will give you an idea of how much longer is required.